verrazzano/docs/content/en/docs/applications/oam/workloads/weblogic/_index.md

 ## WebLogic OAM Component

 In Verrazzano, WebLogic workloads are specified as a [VerrazzanoWebLogicWorkload]({{< relref "/docs/reference/vao-oam-v1alpha1#oam.verrazzano.io/v1alpha1.VerrazzanoWebLogicWorkload" >}}) OAM Component and one component specifies exactly one WebLogic domain.
-An `ApplicationConfiguration` can contain multiple `VerrazzanoWebLogicWorkload` components and therefore, multiple WebLogic domains.
-You can specify `Traits` for one or more `VerrazzanoWebLogicWorkload` components.
-All WebLogic Domain CR fields can be specified in the `VerrazzanoWebLogicWorkload`.
+An ApplicationConfiguration can contain multiple VerrazzanoWebLogicWorkload components and therefore, multiple WebLogic domains.
+You can specify Traits for one or more VerrazzanoWebLogicWorkload components.
+All WebLogic Domain CR fields can be specified in the VerrazzanoWebLogicWorkload.

 The following is an example WebLogic OAM Component.